chiragsanghvi/JavascriptSDK/README.md

 ##### Query data tagged with all of the given tags

 An alternative variation of the above tag based search allows you to query for all records that are tagged with all the tags from a given list.
-For example, querying for all articles of type message that are tagged as personal AND private.
+For example, querying for all objects of type message that are tagged as personal AND private.

 ```javascript
 //create the filter